Telling your investment story

 How you will fix the problem.
 Include positive customer feedback, ideally from a high expectation customer.
 Use the FBI model to describe your solution: features > benefit > impact.

-Slide: Dropbox's first pitch deck
+Slide: Dropbox's first pitch deck.

 4. Traction